 You've probably seen all the different colors and flavors of curry paste for sale, not to mention dried curry spices.
 But really, these store-bought options just scratch the surface of the deep and delicious world of curries.

 In fact, the word curry itself means something like "stir fry."
 It doesn't have a specific flavor profile or set of ingredients.
 So the possibilities are truly endless!

 When it comes to south Asian cuisine, curry pastes are more common than dried spices.
-They’re usually made with a mixture of fresh peppers, lemongrass, ginger, and aromatics like garlic, shallots and onions.
+They're usually made with a mixture of fresh peppers, lemongrass, ginger, and ingredients like garlic, shallots and onions.